JoenTheWizard/Tutor_Stuff/Tutoring/Python_General/homework_2023_1.md

 # Task 2
 ## HTTP Requests
 ### In this question you will have to investigate and research about HTTP requests, what HTTP and a HTTP header is.
 As part of the task you have to investigate how to "send a HTTP request and get a response" in Python.
 Use Python's `requests` module (if you by chance don't have it working or installed try `pip install requests`) to send an HTTP request to the following URI `https://ifconfig.me/all` and print the response.
-The response should give you a string representing the HTTP header which you can print to the terminal.
+The response should give you a string representing the HTTP headers which you can print to the terminal.
 Explain what the `ip_addr`, `user_agent` and `method` headers are and what they mean.

 # Task 3
 ## Hangman game